Real Copy Trading Setup

 Real Copy Trading executes actual on-chain trades on Polymarket using your wallet and real capital.
 It mirrors buys from traders matched by your Filter, sized against the capital you configure, with on-chain settlement.

 This page walks through the one-time setup.
-For trade configuration details (capital, exits, entry rules), see Automations.
+For trade configuration details (capital, exits, entry rules), see Pods.

 - A Polygon EOA wallet whose private key you control (MetaMask or any wallet you can export the private key from)